Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 a script that creates a new global variable Name Best value School 4.Global variables: a script that lists environment variables
+8.Every addition to true knowledge is an addition to human power: a script that prints the result of addition of 128 with the value stored in the environment variable TRUKNOWLEDGE